Every Credit Score Explained

 Base FICO Score 8

 Launched in 2009, the FICO 8 score is still the most widely used FICO model across banks, credit card issuers, and personal lenders.
-It p

 Places extra emphasis on credit card utilization (balances vs. limits).